govau/service-manual/content/content-strategy/start-content-strategy/show-problem-evidence/content-strategy-template/text2.md

 layout: text/textblock
 ---

 Make sure you put all the outputs of your content strategy into the template.
-Follow the [content strategy framework](/content-strategy) so that you can create less content, better content and content that costs less to produce.
+Our [content strategy guidance](/content-strategy) is designed to help you do this.

 Some other rules to follow are: